 - Rapid housing placement

 One area in which Riverside County has been more lenient than Los Angeles County, and certainly Orange County, in addressing the needs of the homeless population is by making zoning changes in different locations in the county.
-These zoning changes are designed to open certain sectors of communities in the county to emergency, transitional, and supportive housing for homeless people.
+These zoning changes are designed to open certain sectors of communities in the county to the emergency, transitional, and supportive housing for homeless people.

 San Bernardino County Ordinances Impacting Homelessness